Elisa-cf/tast-tracker-app/README.md

+#Task Tracker - REACT app

+A task tracker build with REACT to get used to components, props, useState Hook and more :)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).